 The Russian audience of NTV exceeds 120 million people.
 Besides it is available in the CIS countries, Western Europe, the Middle East, the USA and Canada.

-Since 1993 the journalists, who initially worked for NTV, had to leave it due to political reasons.
-In the beginning, the channel used to focus on analytic and political programs criticizing the government and the President.
+In the beginning, the channel used to focus on political programs criticizing the government.
 The changes occurred in 2001 with Gazprom Media’s decision to buy 46% of NTV’s stake.
 Many journalists were forced to give up their positions and move to other channels.

 REN TV